Skip to content

 If the sponsor provides a budget justification template that captures all of the information necessary for the CGO to review institutional issues, the budget justification template does not need to be provided.

-I am submitting a proposal or have received an award for a University of California funded grant.
+I am submitting a proposal or have received an award for a University of California-funded grant.
 Do I need a Cayuse record?
 Does my proposal need to be authorized by SPO?
-Does the award need to be setup by SPO?
+Does the award need to be set up by SPO?

 The University of California has various research funding programs that support UCM faculty, staff, and students.
-To determine when the Sponsored Projects Office is required to be involved in UC funded projects, consider the following:
+To determine when the Sponsored Projects Office is required to be involved in UC-funded projects, consider the following:

 Yes No

 Proposal Application Requires SPO Authorization?
 If the proposal application requires SPO's authorization, a Cayuse record will need to be developed according to the proposal submission guidelines.
-If the proposal does not require SPO's authorization, the PI/Fellow/Applicant does not need to follow the proposal submission guideles and can submit independently of SPO.
+If the proposal does not require SPO's authorization, the PI/Fellow/Applicant does not need to follow the proposal submission guidelines and can submit independently of SPO.